wuhongyi/PKUXIADAQ/README/en/UsersGuide/MultipleModulesSynchronously.md

 ![Cable connections among four Pixie-16 rear I/O trigger modules](/img/cableconnectionsamongfourpixie16reariotriggermodules.png)

-Please note, if there are a total of four crates, the cable connections among those four Pixie-16 rear I/O trigger modules that are installed in those four separate crates should follow the connection methods shown in Figure 1-17.
+Please note, if there are a total of four crates, the cable connections among those four Pixie-16 rear I/O trigger modules that are installed in those four separate crates should follow the connection methods shown in Figure.
 For the jumper settings on the Pixie-16 rear I/O trigger modules, trigger module #1 and #2 should use the same jumper settings as those in the trigger module #1 and #2 of the 2-crate system, respectively, whereas trigger module #3 and #4 should use the same jumper settings as those in trigger module #2.

 <!-- MultipleModulesSynchronously.md ends here -->